Exr0nProjects/learn_cpp/problems/usaco/gold/2020open/timing_log.md

 12:30 | step 2 optimization works on sample | coding brute force #1
 12:48 | WA and RE #1... why? | taking a walk
 12:51 | I don't kno why everything is broken | debugging #2
+13:19 | still broken | analysing #3
+13:25 | have jank plan for #3 | psudocoding
+13:27 | nvm, I still have to consider the other possibilities for sub-parts | debugging #1

 ## Contest Reflection